wladradchenko/wunjo.wladradchenko.ru/README.md

 - 📣 **Spread the word**: Share Wunjo with your friends and invite them to support the project on GitHub!
 - 🎥 **Video Reviews on YouTube**: Leave a video review of Wunjo with an open-source mention on GitHub, share the video link with support@wunjo.online, and I'll give you **free access to the latest version's full functionality for a year**!

-## Big update Wunjo CE v2.0.3
+## Big update Wunjo CE v2.0.8

-### Video generation here!
+### Smart Crop and Cut for Video!

 <b>Hey there!</b> Your support means the world to me and is crucial in accelerating the release of new updates for the Community Edition (CE).
 Your encouragement and stars drives me to enhance features.
-And now <b>video generation</b> from text or image in CE with difference aspect ratio before 4 seconds with 24 FPS (or more duration with low FPS).
+And now <b>video edit</b> with text and smart cropping for any format where neural network select the most interest frame, allowing you to easily transform vertical videos into horizontal ones and vice versa.
+Smart crop is only available in the Pro version.

-Also text to image, inpaint and outpaint image for video generation. <b>Control restyling?</b> Now you can change objects, gender and nationality of a person not just in one click, but also control the process in advance.
-And you only need 8 GB VRAM for this.
-(You can use any Stable Diffusion model v1.5, see GitHub Wiki)
+Also available API now in CE version.

 ### Available now